Stoofenbaird/Rublets/README.md

-A collection of small Ruby programs.
+A collection of small, original code Ruby programs by Stoofenbaird.